Teksta versija

 (2) If the results of the auction of property have not been validated and the price bid at the auction exceeds the notional price of the property together with expenditures of the auction, a new auction of the property shall be organised under the same conditions.
 Otherwise, another type of alienation of property specified in this Law (Sections 3 and 7) may be chosen but alienation of immovable property shall be continued in accordance with the procedures laid down in Section 32 of this Law.

-(2) If the immovable property of a public person is sold on condition that it will be used for a specific purpose or under other special conditions for alienation, these conditions shall be included in a purchase contract and also sanctions (a contractual penalty, withdrawing from the contract etc.) for the failure to meet them shall be imposed.
+(2) If the immovable property of a public entity is sold on the condition that it will be used for a specific purpose or under other special conditions for alienation, these conditions shall be included in a purchase contract and also sanctions (a contractual penalty, withdrawing from the contract etc.) for the failure to meet them shall be imposed.

 [30 October 2008; 21 October 2010; 8 July 2011; 29 October 2015]